Dorial Green-Beckham: College career

-University of Missouri
+Missouri

-Receiving playing time as a true freshman, Green-Beckham played the "X" receiver position in Missouri's offense, the same one prolific pass-catchers like Michael Egnew and Danario Alexander have thrived in, in previous seasons.
+Receiving playing time as a true freshman, Green-Beckham played the "X" receiver position in Missouri's offense, the same one prolific pass-catchers like Michael Egnew and Danario Alexander had thrived in during previous seasons.
 He appeared in the first five games of the season, registering five catches for 125 yards, including an 80-yard touchdown reception against Central Florida.
 Then came an arrest and suspension due to drug possession, causing Green-Beckham to miss the Vanderbilt and Alabama game on October 6 and 13, respectively.

 Green-Beckham returned for the second half of the season on October 27 against Kentucky, catching a season-high seven throws for 25 yards.
-In a 14-7 loss at Florida, he totalled six catches for 75 yards.
+In a 14–7 loss at Florida, he totalled six catches for 75 yards.
 Then, in a four-overtime 51–48 win over Tennessee, Green-Beckham had two catches, both for touchdowns, and for 35 yards.
 In the final minute of regulation, he caught a game-tying touchdown in the left corner of the end zone.
 Against Syracuse and Texas A&M, he added two and four catches, for 79 and 55 yards, respectively.
-For his freshman season, he had 28 receptions for 395 yards and a team-best 5 receiving touchdowns, which earned him honorable mention freshman all-American honors by College Football News.
+For his freshman season, he had 28 receptions for 395 yards and a team-best five receiving touchdowns, which earned him honorable mention freshman All-American honors by College Football News.

 In his sophomore season, Green-Beckham had 59 receptions with a 15-yard average and 12 touchdowns.
 In the SEC championship game against Auburn, he caught six passes for 144 yards and two scores.
 His 27-yard catch set up Henry Josey's go-ahead score in the Cotton Bowl victory over Oklahoma State.
 On April 11, 2014, Green-Beckham was dismissed from Missouri due to legal troubles.

-University of Oklahoma
+Oklahoma

 After his dismissal from Missouri, Green-Beckham transferred to the University of Oklahoma.
 As per NCAA transfer rules, Green-Beckham was required to sit out for the entire year.
 Green-Beckham attempted to post a waiver request in order to make him eligible to play for the year, but NCAA declined it.

-In January 2015, Green-Beckham announced he would be entering the 2015 NFL Draft.
+In January 2015, Green-Beckham announced he would be entering the 2015 NFL draft.
 During his time at Oklahoma, he spent his season on the scout team and didn't play a single down for the Sooners before declaring for the draft.